Old People and Computers

 • and many more...

 To be sure, plenty of younger folks fall for these scams as well, but older folks are more heavily targeted.
-They're more susceptible as they tend to be more trusting, perhaps lonely, they have more money, and may suffer from declining cognition.
+They're more susceptible as they tend to be more trusting, perhaps lonely, they generally have more money, and may suffer from declining cognition.
 It's a perfect storm for abuse.

 Many of these scams are delivered over the computer through email or social networks in addition to the telephone.

-Just as many elders reach the day when they can no longer safely operate a motor vehicle or live alone, so too may they reach a day when the computer is too unsafe.
+Just as many older people reach the day when they can no longer safely operate a motor vehicle or live alone, so too may they reach a day when the computer is too unsafe.
 Or at the very least too complicated to use.
 In the case of the latter, perhaps an iPad with it's somewhat-reduced functionality and simpler interface might be a good alternative.

 An iPad can help.
 A big advantage is that it's simpler to use, can be locked down in ways that a regular laptop or tower computer cannot be, it's highly portable for easy use all over the home, and far less likely to have technical problems that a senior could never fix.